A Way Abroad Logo

 Cost of Living in Zurich

-Switzerland is one of the most expensive countries in Europe to live in.
-The average price of coffee is 5 CHF, a burger is 35 CHF, and a cocktail is 17 CHF.
+As I mentioned before, Switzerland is one of the most expensive countries in Europe to live in.
+As of 2023, the average price of coffee is 5 CHF, a burger is 35 CHF, and a cocktail is 17 CHF.
 Groceries and cooking for yourself are the way to go, however, they are also on the higher end.

-Public transportation is fantastic, trains and busses run like clockwork.
+Public transportation is fantastic and trains and busses run like clockwork.
 They are regular and reliable, yet also costly.
 If you choose to live here, purchase a half-price public transport card for about 200 CHF per year.
 It will pay dividends, especially if you plan to travel around Switzerland.

 While living in Zurich will cost you a pretty penny, if you work for a local company, your salary will reflect the cost of living.
 Digital nomads might have a harder time affording life in the city unless they also have a high-paying job in their home country or only visit for a shorter period of time.